etendosoftware/docs/docs/products/etendo-classic/user-guide/production-management/setup.md

 Maintenance tasks can be created to be executed to the machines in Production.

 !!! warning
-    If machine maintenance is managed in an external system, go to the [Internal Consumption](https://docs/en/end-user-documentation/etendo-environment/functional-documentation/business-management/production-management#internal-consumption) window to keep the spare parts stock updated in Etendo, even when another software is used.
+    If machine maintenance is managed in an external system, go to the [Internal Consumption](/docs/products/etendo-classic/user-guide/production-management/transactions/#internal-consumption) window to keep the spare parts stock updated in Etendo, even when another software is used.

 The maintenance process is as following:

--   Maintenance Task: all tasks that are executed for machine maintenance are set up in this screen.
 -   The created maintenance tasks are added either to the machine category, with the possibility to apply that tasks to all machines belonging to that machine category, or directly to the machine.
 -   Run the insert maintenance process.
 -   Review the Maintenance Plan and select the confirmation checkbox for all maintenance tasks that need to be executed.